MARTIMM/martimm.github.io/content-docs/api2/index.md

 * The second exception is for any object inheriting from **Gnome::GObject::Object**.
 Then it is possible to initialise the class with option `:build-id()`.
 However, there must be some work done before this can used.
 Examples will be shown in the tutorials section.

-* The third exception is for structures and unions also have a normal .new() constructor.
+* The third exception is for structures and unions.
+They also have a normal .new() constructor.
 For example the N-Border structure can be used as;
   ```
   use Gnome::Gtk4::T-border:api<2>;